-I thought I had had my fill of Lego games (which are all pretty much the same) but my unbridled love for everything Jurassic Park convinced me to buy this.
-Lego Jurassic World covers all four movies for Pete's sake!
+I thought I had had my fill of Lego games, which are all pretty much the same, but my unbridled love for anything Jurassic Park forced me to buy this.
+Lego Jurassic World covers all four movies for crying out loud!
 Its simplistic graphics are to be expected, but the loose collision detection and awkward camerawork beg the question: are they still reusing the original PS2 Lego engine?

 Each stage allows you to toggle between multiple characters, and sometimes it feels like there's too many cooks in the kitchen.
 Each character brings a different ability to the table like using a gun, climbing, fixing stuff, or performing acrobatics.
 In some cases these abilities make sense, but too often the who-can-do-what seems terribly arbitrary (only this kid can build this, only this guy can turn this lever, etc).
 Sometimes an action can only be undertaken by a character you haven't even unlocked yet (and never will).
 Sometimes you get to control the dinosaurs.